Zephyr-D/WebCrawler-Python3/README.md

 Update Info
 ---------------------------------------------------------

-(* for new upload)
+(* for new uploads)

+VERSION

-VERSION     | 1.0*
+1.0*

+DATE

-DATE        | 2016/3/1
+2016/3/1

-DOCUMENT    | README, WC_Tieba.py*
+DOCUMENT

+README, WC_Tieba.py*, WC_Tieba_Info.txt*

+INSTRUCTION

-INSTRUCTION | The fresh first README is now standing by!
+A fresh, new and official README is now standing by!

 WC_Tieba.py is uploaded as the first code, which can enable you to download '.jpg' images from a specific thread (from the first page to the last page).

 WC_Tieba_Info.txt is its advisory document to give a detailed explanation to its information and usage.